mktcode/openai-tool-runner/README.md

 ## Streaming

+Instead of streaming individual tokens, you can only stream messages.
+My theory is that token streaming will be irrelevant anyways, once the models are fast enough and it will be more a frontend animation.
+Streaming the things that actually DO take time, like API calls etc., is more important I guess.
+The runners are async generators, which means they yield messages (assistant message with tool calls and tool responses) as they come in, instead of just returning a single result.

-Nuxt.js uses h3 and it has this handy function [`sendIterable`](https://h3.unjs.io/utils/response#senditerableevent-iterable).
-You can pass it a generator function, like the runner, and stream messages to your frontend.
-Here's part of an endpoint in my Nuxt.js application:
+I currently use Nuxt 3 for my frontend, which uses h3 and it has this handy function [`sendIterable`](https://h3.unjs.io/utils/response#senditerableevent-iterable).
+You can pass it the runner.
+Not sure how to do it in Next.js or other frameworks but thre should be similiar solutions.
+Here's part of an endpoint in my application:

 ```ts
 export default defineEventHandler(async (event) => {